yayun/yayun.github.com/_posts/2013-04-17-package-or-source-code.md

 tags: []
 ---
 {% include JB/setup %}
-####PMS(package manage system)
+#####We may face problems when we install a program .So PMS(package manage system) or source?that is a question.

+#####We have two methods when we install program :use the package manager or compiling and installing software from source.

+####(PMS) :System-level vs application-level package?

-here is a picture about the process of installing program
+Here is a picture about the process of installing program
 <img src="/images/Pms.png"/>

-We may face problems when we install a program .So package or source?that is a question.

-We have two methods when we install program :use the package manager or compiling and installing software from source.

 There are so many [package manager](http://en.wikipedia.org/wiki/Package_management_system) that we can use,such as [apt-get](http://en.wikipedia.org/wiki/Advanced_Packaging_Tool) on the Debian GNU/linux distribution,[yum](http://en.wikipedia.org/wiki/Yellow_dog_Updater,_Modified).We also have [application-level_package_managers](http://en.wikipedia.org/wiki/List_of_software_package_management_systems#Application-level_package_managers),such as [pip](https://pypi.python.org/pypi/pip)(python install package).